 TS735 (TS218) • Life and Theology of Prayer.
 The purpose of this course is to encourage and stimulate a growing and meaningful life of devotion.
 Attention will be given to the historical and biblical teaching on prayer.
 Personal sharing and practical experiences of prayer will provide a challenge to apply theory to life.
-St. Paul prerequisite: TS501.
+St. Paul and San Diego recommended prerequisite: TS501.
 (Cognate credit with SP735.)
 Four hours.